History of slavery: Chatham Islands

 One group of Polynesians who migrated to the Chatham Islands became the Moriori who developed a largely pacifist culture.
-It was originally speculated that they settled the Chathams direct from Polynesia, but it is now widely believed they were disaffected Maori who emigrated from the South Island of New Zealand.
+It was originally speculated that they settled the Chathams direct from Polynesia, but it is now widely believed they were disaffected Māori who emigrated from the South Island of New Zealand.
 Their pacifism left the Moriori unable to defend themselves when the islands were invaded by mainland Māori in the 1830s.

 Two Taranaki tribes, Ngati Tama and Ngati Mutunga, displaced by the Musket Wars, carried out a carefully planned invasion of the Chatham Islands, 800 km east of Christchurch, in 1835.
 About 15% of the Polynesian Moriori natives who had migrated to the islands at about 1500 CE were killed, with many women being tortured to death.
 The remaining population was enslaved for the purpose of growing food, especially potatoes.
 The Moriori were treated in an inhumane and degrading manner for many years.
 Their culture was banned and they were forbidden to marry.

 Some 300 Moriori men, women and children were massacred and the remaining 1,200 to 1,300 survivors were enslaved.

-Some Maori took Moriori partners.
+Some Māori took Moriori partners.
 The state of enslavement of Moriori lasted until the 1860s although it had been discouraged by CMS missionaries in northern New Zealand from the late 1820s.
-In 1870 Ngati Mutunga, one of the invading tribes, argued before the Native Land Court in New Zealand that their gross mistreatment of the Moriori was standard Maori practice or tikanga.
+In 1870 Ngati Mutunga, one of the invading tribes, argued before the Native Land Court in New Zealand that their gross mistreatment of the Moriori was standard Māori practice or tikanga.